swanandx/lemmeknow/README.md

 e.g. `./lemmeknow <TEXT/FILENAME> [OPTIONS]`

-# 🙀 API
+## API 🚀

 Want to use this as a crate in your project? or make a web api for it?
 No worries!
-Just add a entry in your Cargo.toml
+Just add a entry in your `Cargo.toml`

 ```toml
 [dependencies]